-José Socorro is a Partner with Hudson & Calleja, LLC, a certified Minority Business Enterprise.
+José Socorro is Of Counsel with Hudson & Calleja, LLC, a certified Minority Business Enterprise.
 His practice focuses on labor & employment, business immigration, insurance coverage issues and complex commercial litigation.
 With over ten years of experience, José has tried cases in state and federal courts, handled appeals in state and federal appellate courts, represented clients before governmental administrative agencies (involving wage, Title VII and immigration matters) and arbitrated cases with the American Arbitration Association and the Financial Industry Regulatory Authority.

 José has represented small to large size businesses in various industries including food service, construction, hospitality, retail, software, temporary staffing, technology, hotel and tourism, healthcare, international importation/exportation, Professional Employer Organizations (PEO), Business Process Outsourcing (BPO), insurance and banking.